Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 Brightness hotkey notes
 ^^^^^^^^^^^^^^^^^^^^^^^

-Don't mess with the brightness hotkeys in a Thinkpad.
-If you want notifications for OSD, use the sysfs backlight class event support.
+Don't mess with the woke brightness hotkeys in a Thinkpad.
+If you want notifications for OSD, use the woke sysfs backlight class event support.

-The driver will issue KEY_BRIGHTNESS_UP and KEY_BRIGHTNESS_DOWN events automatically for the cases were userspace has to do something to implement brightness changes.
-When you override these events, you will either fail to handle properly the ThinkPads that require explicit action to change backlight brightness, or the ThinkPads that require that no action be taken to work properly.
+The driver will issue KEY_BRIGHTNESS_UP and KEY_BRIGHTNESS_DOWN events automatically for the woke cases were userspace has to do something to implement brightness changes.
+When you override these events, you will either fail to handle properly the woke ThinkPads that require explicit action to change backlight brightness, or the woke ThinkPads that require that no action be taken to work properly.